xc2/nppr/README.md

 This also supports multiple packages in single provenance file.
 (Not tested yet)

-### 3. Publishing the package with tarball file and pre-generated provenance file.
+### 3. Publishing the package with provenance anywhere

 So you could publish the package anywhere you want **without losing the provenance attached**.